victor-basurto/sitecore-training/jss/sitecore-jss-02.md

 - JSS setup creates a config file that generates the site definition.

 [^2]: Manifest definition file ned to have the **\*path.basename** as **\*.sitecore.js** for the following reasons: Sitecore file-naming convention.
 When manifest generation runs, it will only look to generate files that end with **sitecore.js**

+[^3]: Sitecore will translate the route name to a folder name. e.g `my-route-type` will be translated to `https://www.my-sitecore-app.com/my-route-type/`